tekmarglobal/dart-api-client/docs/BannerApi.md

 <a name="apibannerupdatebannerpost"></a>
 # **ApiBannerUpdateBannerPost**
-> RestResultOfBannerServiceBannerResponse ApiBannerUpdateBannerPost (BannerServiceBannerRequest body = null)
+> RestResultOfBannerServiceBannerResponse ApiBannerUpdateBannerPost (BannerServiceBannerRequest bannerServiceBannerRequest = null)